Serving Difficult and Demanding Customers Virtual Classroom Training

 - Catfish, Snail, and Crabs: Difficult People Case Studies

 - Just Keep Swimming: Handling the Hard Days

-By the end of the this web-based program, participants should have a firm grasp on the fundamental skills they can leverage to de-escalate difficult situations and calm unhappy customers.
+By the end of this web-based program, participants should have a firm grasp on the fundamental skills they can leverage to de-escalate difficult situations and calm unhappy customers.

 Virtual Classroom Training Course Reminders

 Our virtual classroom training courses are available to private groups.
 They are not offered in a public webinar format.
 Please contact us to speak with a facilitator about your needs and whether web-based training is appropriate for your group.

 - For virtual classroom courses, we use Adobe Connect as the primary course delivery system.